pramodkumarkarn/hugo-pk/content/blog/introduction-to-nonviolent-communication-nvc/index.md

 Furthermore, it's essential that our requests are never heard as _demands_.
 You might ask an angry child the following: "Would you be willing to speak with an adult when you're feeling angry?" rather than saying "Don't hit me." or worse, "If you keep hitting me, I won't spend time with you."
 Notice, this last example included a threat.
 I'll talk more about the tragic futility of threats and punishment in a future post.

 ## Ways of speaking and listening
-In the workshop, I also shared how different ways of speaking and listening can either degrade or enhance communication between people.
+Different ways of speaking and listening can either degrade or enhance communication between people.
 It's critical that we remain conscious and choose a way that enhances communication, especially when emotions run high.
-A fun and useful "tool" for exploring this is the concept of _Jackal and Giraffe Language_.
+A fun and useful "tool" for exploring this is the concept of _Jackal and Giraffe Language_ which Marshall Rosenberg to help us identify patterns in our speech.

 {{<wide_pic jackal Resize "800x">}}